allegro/turnilo/docs/configuration-customizations.md

       </svg>
 ```

-You can also use set a custom header text instead of a SVG logo by supply just a logo string.
+You can also remove 'Turnilo' and use a custom header text instead of a SVG logo by passing following string.

 ```yaml
 customization: